 2. Creating a theme

-Zola is just a generator.
+Zola itself is just a generator.
 To actually use it, it needs some kind of theme.
 A theme consists of different templates and various helper functions.
-There are a bunch of theme available.
+There are a bunch of themes already available.
 I used some of them as a source of inspiration, but I didn’t love any of them.
-So, I created my own.
-Heavily inspired by https://grh.am.
+So I created my own, heavily inspired by https://grh.am.

 The first version looked something like this: